tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** Allow me to present this section in the form that I myself learned this information.
-Through a series of disjointed DMs I received from JMRLuna when I asked this question openly during an ESL Malaysia broadcast.
+Through a series of disjointed DMs I received from JMRLuna when I asked this question openly during an ESL Malaysia broadcast. , but I don't listen to podcasts because I'm cool

 <span class="twitter-dm">I saw you on the pannel about how we build the roster</span>
 <span class="twitter-dm twitter-dm-first">Misha was first</span>

-<p style ="margin-bottom: 0.5em;">Makes sense.
-Misha was OG's coach last year, so that's a reasonable foundation.</p>
+Makes sense.
+Misha was OG's coach last year, so that's a reasonable foundation.

+<span class="twitter-dm">When we started doing the recruiting many people turned Misha down</span>
+<span class="twitter-dm">Always asking...."well who are the rest of the team"</span>
+<span class="twitter-dm twitter-dm-first">And taiga was the only one ready to take a chance on us</span>

+Pretty surprising, actually.
+Taiga was a part of the Insania crew for the longest time.
+However, Insania and the boys knew a change had to be made after Liquid failed to qualify to TI last year and Taiga voluntarily fell on the sword.
+Guess Taiga and OG saw mutual potential in one another.

+<span class="twitter-dm">Once we have taiga then Ammar decided to join us</span>
-<span class="twitter-dm twitter-dm-first">Then taiga</span>
+<span class="twitter-dm twitter-dm-first">Ammar brought bzm</span>

-<p style ="margin-bottom: 0.5em;">Pretty surprising, actually.
-Taiga was Team Liquid fam for the longest time</p>
+So ATF, also known as <abbr title="I'm not making this up, that's his actual handle">AMMAR_THE_FUCKER</abbr>, was on this Div 2 team last year called <i>Creepwave</i> along with bzm, so that adds up.

+<span class="twitter-dm">And then we tried out s few carries and ended up with yuragi</span>
+<span class="twitter-dm twitter-dm-first">And then we brought in the coach chu</span>

+You wouldn't be faulted for not knowing Yuragi.
+He's been playing semi-professionally since 2019, but no notable results.
+And chu has actually been around for a while, but was also a player on Creepwave with ATF and bzm.

 **How was their DPC year?** 1930 Points